chrisn20/2021-05-25-git/README.md

 - The GUI will reflect commands ran in the terminal, so everything lines up very nicely!
 Good job, Microsoft!

 ## Workflows
+- Principles of workflows in git are captured in what is called `git flow`
 - Could have main branch, then development branch, then feature branch.
 - Development branch used to track development.
 Individual features are created as branches from development and merged back in.
 - Once development branch is stable and ready for a release, these can be merge back into the main branch.